ruimo/disk-scrub/README.md

 Grub the [package](https://github.com/ruimo/disk-scrub/releases) and unpack it and just run:

     $ ./disk_scrub /target/directory/to/inspect
+    Summary:
+      Added files: 4
+      Removed files: 0
+      Modified files: 0

+    Details:
+    [Added files]
+      "disk_scrub"
+      "disk_scrub-macos-x86_64.zip"
+      "test/a"
+      "test/b/c"
+    [Removed files]
+    [Modified files]

 The 'Controlfile' will be created at the current working directory.
 You can change it by -f option.

 $ ./disk_scrub -f /path/to/Controlfile /target/directory/to/inspect

 The results are printed to standard output.
+Current version of this tool is:

+- Has no functions for notification.
+You can use your favorite tools to send the report to mail/Slack/etc.

+- Has no functions to execute periodically.
+You can use cron or any other tool for this.
+When launching the tool, please make sure the previous instance is not still running.

+- It may be a good idea to use a tool such as ionice in conjunction with this tool so that to prevent disk scrub occupies disk access.